- What do I need to prepare my fully online (asynchronous) course?

 Start the Discussion

+Most fully online courses contain a first-week icebreaker in the Discussion forum.
 Students generally appreciate seeing a model of what they are expected to do in the course, and knowing a bit about who is in the course builds rapport with others.
-Be the first to reply to the course icebreaker on the discussion board.
-If there is no icebreaker activity, then create a simple one and make the first response.
+So, be the first to reply to the course icebreaker on the discussion board.
+If there is no icebreaker activity, create a simple one and respond first.